cprocino/engineering_4_notebook/README.md

 ### Reflection

 this assignment made us have a light blink during the countdown, it was relatively easy as i only needed to modify the code before and add some LED code to make this work.
 As I was behind in work due to sickness it was nice that mason divers could help out with the LED setup code.
+The simple new thing to learn was ro figure out how to code the pins to the wires as the pico has new syntax.
+The saving grace was CNRL+P which allows you to open the pin map and then connect the right pins to the right places.
+Once that was acomplished the assignment was as easy as putting LED equal to true or false inside or out of the loop I had built in in the first assignment.

 ## launchpad3